mearley24/ai-inventory-app/README.md

 - Color-coded projects for easy identification
 - Total time tracking across all sessions
 - Clean, minimalist interface with large, readable time displays
+- **🔗 Assign inventory items to projects** - Track which products are used for each job
+- View assigned item counts on each project card

 ### 🤖 AI Features
 - Smart product identification from barcodes